Can Red Raspberry Leaf Tea Help while Breastfeeding?

 The plumb, ruby red raspberry always conjures up feelings of summer for me.
 Such a beautiful little fruit.
 Its leaves are just as special.
 For centuries, red raspberry leaves have been used for their medicinal properties.
 It is especially beneficial for the female reproductive system.

-According to livestrong.com, 'raspberry leaf promotes fertility, stops diarrhoea, decreases post-birth bleeding, regulates menstrual cycles, lowers fever, eases sore throats and increases breast milk supply."
+According to livestrong.com, 'raspberry leaf promotes fertility, stops diarrhea, decreases post-birth bleeding, regulates menstrual cycles, lowers fever, eases sore throats and increases breast milk supply."
 (1)

 Red raspberry leaf is an incredible supplement to consider, should you require an increase in breast milk production.
 Even if you are not short on breast milk, it has such beneficial properties for the entire female reproductive system, it’s worth taking anyway!
 Although it's not recommended if you already have an oversupply of milk.